* Images shown are of mature plants

 5) Mulch around the plant to help retain moisture and reduce competing growths such as weeds or grasses from growing around the plant.
 If left unchecked the soil nutrients may be lacking for the roses to grow.

-2) A good potting soil such as Miracle Grow should be fine for filling in the open pot space.
+2) A good potting soil should be fine for filling in the open pot space.
 Try to leave 1-1 ½ inches of space from the top of the pot lid for easy watering.

 3) Choose a location such as a patio, backyard, front/side of the house providing it will receive the six or more hours of full sun it requires.

-Watering (in ground): Your Icy Drift Rose will need to be watered 1-3 times weekly depending on the weather.
-During the extremely hot season you may need to water more often to keep the soil moist, but avoid over saturating.
+Watering (in the ground): Your Icy Drift® Rose will need to be watered 1-3 times weekly depending on the weather.
+During the extremely hot season, you may need to water more often to keep the soil moist but avoid over saturating.
 Mulching really helps with retaining soil moisture.

-Pruning: Drift Roses should be pruned in early spring and never in the fall or winter.
-When you see new shoots begin to form from the canes that is a good sign that some pruning is needed.
+Pruning: Drift® Roses should be pruned in early spring and never in the fall or winter.
+When you see new shoots begin to form from the canes, that's a good sign that some pruning is needed.
 Sterilize your cutting tool(s) with rubbing alcohol to ensure a clean cut and so no pathogens will be contracted or spread.

 |Amount of Order||Shipping Charge|